securitybunker/databunker/README.md

 Special features:

 * Personal information in audit event is encrypted.
-* User can view his own records only.
+* Customer can view only his own records.

 Each audit record consists of: